 Dr Batt is also the Medical Director of the SMH Tuberculosis (TB) Clinic and in collaboration with other SMH scientists is developing a digital database of all patients seen in the TB clinic to enable collaborative clinical research projects.
 The database consists of variables (clinical, demographic, imaging, lab values, visits/admissions) that are derived from clinical dictations using natural language processing tools and electronic medical records, with digital dashboard navigation capabilities.

-Dr. Batt’s research has been consistently funded by several competitive sources including the Canadian Institutes of Health Research (CIHR), Ontario Thoracic Society and Physician Services Incorporation.
-She has served on several hospital and University of Toronto advisory committees including Co-Chair, Division of Respirology Research Day (2008 – 2014) and Chair, Division of Respirology Research Advisory Committee (2014 – present).
+Dr. Batt’s research is consistently awarded peer-review funding including grants from the Canadian Institutes of Health Research (CIHR), OLA/Ontario Thoracic Society, New Frontiers in Research-Exploration and Physician Services Incorporation.
+She has served on several hospital and University of Toronto advisory committees and is Chair, Division of Respirology Research Advisory Committee (2014 – present).